 - 1. All values are seasonal performance factors as per AS/NZS3823.4 for climate zones defined under the zoned energy rating label (ZERL). - 2.
-Refer to Energy value and societal cost for a full concordance of NatHERS climates with Greenhouse and Energy Minimum Standards (GEMS) ZERL climates. - 3.
+Refer to section 3.14 for a full concordance of NatHERS climates with Greenhouse and Energy Minimum Standards (GEMS) ZERL climates. - 3.
 Heating HSPF and TCSPF are used to calculate the hourly energy as specified in section 3.4.5.